agile-ts/documentation/docs/main/Introduction.md

 where I refactored the `PulseHOC`.
 Unfortunately, PulseJs was moving further and further away from my idea of an ideal State Management Framework.
 For instance, they introduced the `Pulse.Core`, which more or less forced me to define all States, Actions in a single object called `core`.
 I wouldn't say I liked that change since I switched, among other reasons, to PulseJs in order not to define all my States in a single object.
-Because of this relatively large design change, I would have to rebuild my entire State Management Logic of my applications.
+Because of this relatively significant design change, I would have to rebuild my entire State Management Logic of my applications.
-Which I didn't want to do, because I liked the old concept more.
+Which I didn't want to do because I liked the old concept more.

 Luckily I had the refactored PulseJs version lying around, which I created to learn how PulseJs works internally and released it as an own framework called
 [agile-architecture](https://www.npmjs.com/package/agile-architecture).